 Originally from Chengdu, China, Jingqiu majored in Economics and French at Saint Mary’s College where she discovered her passion for art and education.
-After college, Jingqiu pursued an Ed.M in International Education Policy from Harvard Graduate School of Education and an MFA in Dance Performance from the University of Iowa.
-Jingqiu is currently pursuing a doctoral degree in Culture and Performance atthe Department of World Arts and Cultures/Dance at UCLA.
+After college, Jingqiu pursued an Ed.M from Harvard Graduate School of Education and an MFA in Dance Performance from the University of Iowa.
+Jingqiu is currently pursuing a doctoral degree in Culture and Performance.

 McKay oversees social media, email marketing, PR and brand messaging.
 She lives in San Francisco and is the Regional Manager for Coursera, a late-stage education startup, where she manages market activation and university partnerships for Asia.
 She graduated from Harvard GSE in 2015 where she focused on international education policy.

 Soh Young Park is an artist and designer from New York City.
 She illustrated the book Princess Monori for Our Golden Hour.
 She received her BFA in Illustration from the School of Visual Arts and has been pursuing her dream in the Big Apple ever since.
 After collaborating on her first children’s book project with Our Golden Hour, she continues to follow her passion in visual storytelling and is now working towards building her own picture book.